velvet-jones/imgfiler/README.md

 --jobs:: Run multiple jobs in parallel.
 If your disk utilization is low, increase the number of jobs
          until you hit 100%.

+--format:: Specifies the destination directory format.
+0=YYYY/MM-DD, 1=YYYY/MM.
+A general-purpose date format
+           is not provided because it's error-prone and probably of minimal value anyway.

 --md5:: Use MD5 instead of SHA1 for hashing.

 --verbose:: Print information about each operation.
 Verbose is enabled by default if